 The cost of poor environmental practices on your construction project

 1. Reputation – a fast way of receiving negative media attention is by having an environmental accident on your project, or damaging vegetation or animals, or creating excessive dust or noise that irritates neighbours and the general public.

 2. Fines – Environmental agencies are gaining more teeth, which in some cases enable them to fine contractors for environmental damage, and even close down project sites that don’t comply.
+Like this construction project

 3. Extra costs – although most regard being environmentally friendly as being a costly exercise, the cost of not considering the environment is large.

 a.
 Energy inefficient equipment costs more to run

 b.
 Disposing of waste is becoming more costly.
 There are the dump fees, plus the cost of loading and hauling the waste.
 Reducing waste has to save money.